 The defendant had presented justification defense to first degree manslaughter.
-The conviction was reversed because the trial court had excluded the testimony of a witness that she had heard defendant being told that someone had been hired to burn his car: "[t]he fact that the defendant had heard such a statement could improperly limited the defendant's proof by failing to permit testimony from the correctional counselor who admittedly was not present on the date of the incident but who had conducted an investigation of it.
+The conviction was reversed because the trial court had excluded the testimony of a witness that she had heard defendant being told that someone had been hired to burn his car: "[t]he fact that the defendant had heard such a statement could circumstantially indicate his state of mind" and thus should have been admitted as original evidence.